germangar/algorizer/README.md

 The project is in early stages so you'll most likely find a few nuissances.
 Specially when writing your script since I didn't add much error handling yet, so you'll find yourself reliant on Python's backtraces.
 However, **fetching the backtesting candles, fetching the real time price updates, running the backtest and running your strategy realtime should be reliable at this point.**

 Drawing capabilities are still a work in progress.
-As of today it's capable of plots, histograms and markers (labels).
+As of today it's capable of plots, histograms and markers (labels), as it's capable of creating subpanels and targetting these to them.
 Lines, boxes and tables are still in the to do list.

 I do think it provides a very intuitive and simple way of creating, backtesting and running trading bots for those with knowledge of python and/or pinescript.